 As a charitable initiative, OERu courses are developed in good faith by the contributors and are peer-reviewed by the OERu partners to ensure acceptable international quality standards.

 As an open source collaboration, the OERu courses are provided on an "AS-IS" and "AS-AVAILABLE" basis.
 The OERF and OERu partners do not provide any express or implied guarantee or warranty for fitness of any purpose of the free services and corresponding content hosted by the OERF for the OERu network and OERu learners.
 The terms of service do not constitute a service level agreement between users and the OERF and while the Foundation operates these websites under best practice, we do not guarantee continuity of service which may, for example, be disrupted due to excessive demand for these services.

 The Privacy Officer

 Private Bag 1910

-The OERF may amend this policy from time to time by resolution of the executive management of the Foundation.
+The OERF may amend its Terms of Service and Privacy policies from time to time by resolution of the executive management of the Foundation.

 This policy was updated on 23 May 2018.